awsdocs/aws-cdk-guide/v2/constructs.md

 The root of this tree is your app—that is, an instance of the `App` class\.
 Within the app, you instantiate one or more stacks\.
 Within stacks, you instantiate either AWS CloudFormation resources or higher\-level constructs, which may themselves instantiate resources or other constructs, and so on down the tree\.

-Constructs are *always* explicitly defined within the scope of another construct, so there is never any doubt about the relationships between constructs\.
+Constructs are *always* explicitly defined within the scope of another construct, so there is no doubt about the relationships between constructs\.
 Almost always, you should pass `this` \(in Python, `self`\) as the scope, indicating that the new construct is a child of the current construct\.
 The intended pattern is that you derive your construct from [https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html), then instantiate the constructs it uses in its constructor\.

 Passing the scope explicitly allows each construct to add itself to the tree, with this behavior entirely contained within the [`Construct` base class](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html)\.
 It works the same way in every language supported by the AWS CDK and does not require introspection or other "magic\."

 **Important**
-Technically, it's possible to pass some scope other than `this` when instantiating a construct, which allows you to add constructs anywhere in the tree, or even in another stack in the same app\.
+Technically, it's possible to pass some scope other than `this` when instantiating a construct\.
+You can add constructs anywhere in the tree, or even in another stack in the same app\.
 For example, you could write a mixin\-style function that adds constructs to a scope passed in as an argument\.
 The practical difficulty here is that you can't easily ensure that the IDs you choose for your constructs are unique within someone else's scope\.
 The practice also makes your code more difficult to understand, maintain, and reuse\.
-It is virtually always better to find a way to express your intent without resorting to abusing the `scope` argument\.
+It is almost always better to find a way to express your intent without resorting to abusing the `scope` argument\.

 The AWS CDK uses the IDs of all constructs in the path from the tree's root to each child construct to generate the unique IDs required by AWS CloudFormation\.
-This approach means that construct IDs need be unique only within their scope, rather than within the entire stack as in native AWS CloudFormation\.
-It does, however, mean that if you move a construct to a different scope, its generated stack\-unique ID will change, and AWS CloudFormation will no longer consider it the same resource\.
+This approach means that construct IDs only need to be unique within their scope, rather than within the entire stack as in native AWS CloudFormation\.
+However, if you move a construct to a different scope, its generated stack\-unique ID changes, and AWS CloudFormation won't consider it the same resource\.

-The construct tree is separate from the constructs you define in your AWS CDK code, but it is accessible through any construct's `node` attribute, which is a reference to the node that represents that construct in the tree\.
+The construct tree is separate from the constructs that you define in your AWS CDK code\.
+However, it's accessible through any construct's `node` attribute, which is a reference to the node that represents that construct in the tree\.
 Each node is a [https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Node.html](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Node.html) instance, the attributes of which provide access to the tree's root and to the node's parent scopes and children\.
 + `node.children` – The direct children of the construct\.
 + `node.id` – The identifier of the construct within its scope\.
 + `node.path` – The full path of the construct including the IDs of all of its parents\.